osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 - **Errors and pagination**: `GlobalExceptionHandler` builds RFC 7807 `ProblemDetail` responses (400/404/409/500), passing every detail through the existing `CredentialRedactor` before it reaches a client. `PageRequestParams` enforces Decision 4's `page`/`size` defaults and 200-row maximum on every collection endpoint.
 - **Cancellation warning**: the cancel response body (`{"runId", "status", "warning"}`) always includes Decision 5's per-mode warning text, computed from the job definition's `mode` at request time — the API cannot observe whether cancellation landed before or during a merge, so it returns the worst-case warning for that mode.

-Known limitations, accepted for this slice and not yet addressed: `GET /api/v1/runs/{id}/log` returns only the persisted `error_message` as a stub excerpt, not the full 256 KB captured run log described in the Operational Defaults table; the cancellation warning is returned in the HTTP response but is not written back onto the `job_run` row; two simultaneous `PUT /api/v1/jobs/{id}` requests are last-write-wins with no optimistic-locking `version` column; a JVM crash while a run is `RUNNING` (cancellation-related or not) leaves that `job_run` row stuck in a non-terminal status, since there is no lease-expiry reconciliation until Phase 2; Spring Security/users/roles/ACLs and the frontend remain later Phase 1c slices.
+Known limitations, accepted for this slice and not yet addressed: `GET /api/v1/runs/{id}/log` returns only the persisted `error_message` as a stub excerpt, not the full 256 KB captured run log described in the Operational Defaults table; the cancellation warning is returned in the HTTP response and persisted on the `job_run` row; two simultaneous `PUT /api/v1/jobs/{id}` requests are last-write-wins with no optimistic-locking `version` column; a JVM crash while a run is `RUNNING` (cancellation-related or not) leaves that `job_run` row stuck in a non-terminal status, since there is no lease-expiry reconciliation until Phase 2; Spring Security/users/roles/ACLs and the frontend remain later Phase 1c slices.
 See `.ai/archive/phase-1c-1-rest-api-core.plan.md` for the full implementation plan and execution retrospective.

 #### Phase 1c-2: Scheduler — IMPLEMENTED